-By following our Rajasthan itinerary, you will visit 10 historical places in India:
+By following our Rajasthan itinerary for 14 days, you will visit 10 unforgettable historical places in India:

-Delhi – Mandawa – Bikaner – Jaisalmer – Jodhpur – Udaipur – Pushkar – Jaipur – Ranthambhore – Agra – Delhi
+Delhi – Mandawa – Bikaner – Jaisalmer – Jodhpur – Udaipur – Pushkar – Jaipur – Ranthambore – Agra – Delhi

-📍 Here is a map of our 2-week Rajasthan itinerary.
+📍 Here is a map of our Rajasthan itinerary for 14 days.

-Our Rajasthan itinerary starts and ends in India’s capital city of Delhi.
+Our Rajasthan itinerary for 14 days starts and ends in India’s capital city of Delhi.
 Your journey includes a visit to Agra in Uttar Pradesh.
 No first visit to northern India is complete without a glimpse of the Taj Mahal!

-Watch our YouTube video to see some of the places you will visit during our suggested Rajasthan itinerary for 14 days:
+Watch our YouTube video to see some of the historical places you will visit during our suggested Rajasthan itinerary for 14 days: